Developing a Mentoring Process

 People, Data, Things Assessment

-This assessment is completed by both mentors and protègès.
-It is useful for matching a mentor's strengths to a protègè's need for improvement.
+This skill assessment is completed by both mentors and protégé.
+It is useful for matching a mentor's strengths to a protégé's need for improvement.

 There are no right or wrong answers to this skill assessment.
-If you are a mentor, it is simply a guide to show what things you would be good at mentoring.
-If you are a protègè, it will help to determine what you would like to learn or need to improve.
+If you are a mentor, select the items you skilled in.
+If you are a protégé, select the items you need to learn or need to improve on.

 Mentoring Program Feedback